What do we know about Greubel Forsey?

 What’s one thing that most Greubel Forsey watches have in common?

-The company usually creates complex watches that based on the Tourbillon escapement.
-This is not always the case, as they have also released other models featuring different technologies along the years.
+The company usually creates complex watches based on the Tourbillon escapement.
+This is not always the case, as they have also released other models featuring different technologies throughout the years.

 Some of the brand’s most important timepieces include the Double Tourbillon 30° (DT30°), the Quadruple Tourbillon à Différentiel, the GMT, and the Tourbillon 24 Secondes Incliné.
 As for those non-tourbillon models that we mentioned before, the first one came to light in 2012 at SIHH, and it was called Double Balancier 35°.